-The priority deadline to submit a complete application for fall 2016 admission was December 15, 2015.
+The priority deadline to submit a complete application for fall 2017 admission is November 1, 2016.

 Application Tracker is a tool you can use to determine which application materials have been received, and whether a decision has been made on your application.